Cadillac Cimarron: Powertrain

-For 1982, the Cimarron was equipped with a Chevrolet built 1.8 L four-cylinder engine, producing 88 hp (the first four-cylinder Cadillac since the 1914 Cadillac Model 1914 and the first engine below 2.0 L displacement since 1908).
-For 1983, the engine was enlarged to a Chevrolet built 2.0 L and given throttle body fuel injection, though engine tuning would drop peak output to 86 hp.
-For 1985, a Chevrolet built 2.8 L V6, which was shared only with the Chevrolet Cavalier coupe and Oldsmobile Firenza hatchback, was added as an option, producing 130 hp; the V6 became the standard engine for 1988, but was not available in the Cavalier or Firenza sedans.
-Both engines were paired with a 4-speed or 5-speed manual depending on model year, with a 3-speed automatic as an option, shared with other division vehicles.
+For 1982, the Cimarron was equipped with a Chevrolet-built 1.8 L four-cylinder engine, producing 88 hp (the first four-cylinder Cadillac since the 1914 Cadillac Model 1914 and the first engine below 2.0 L displacement since 1908).
+For 1983, the engine was enlarged to a Chevrolet-built 2.0 L and given throttle-body fuel injection, though engine tuning would drop peak output to 86 hp.
+For 1985, a Chevrolet-built 2.8 L V6, which was shared only with the Chevrolet Cavalier coupe and Oldsmobile Firenza hatchback, was added as an option, producing 130 hp; the V6 became the standard engine for 1988 but was not available in the Cavalier or Firenza sedans.
+Both engines were paired with a four-speed or five-speed manual depending on model year, with a three-speed automatic as an option, shared with other division vehicles.

 Model history

-For 1983, the grille was updated; the center-mounted crest emblem was replaced with an offset Cadillac script.
-The hard plastic storage bin was removed from the rear passenger seat.
+For 1983, the model underwent minor visible revisions.
+An offset "Cadillac" script replaced the crest emblem in the grille (a flat-mounted crest is mounted above the grille); the aluminum wheels were redesigned.
+The hard plastic storage bin was removed from the rear passenger seat (giving the model line a fifth seat).

-For 1984 and 1985, Cimarron was offered with a special option package called d'Oro.
-Essentially a gold trim package (d'Oro translates to "golden" in Italian and Spanish) with a unique hood badge, the option added gold accents to the aluminum alloy wheels, grille, and bumper rub strips, along with accent stripes on the belt line and hood centerline.
-The interior featured a d'Oro instrument panel plaque and gold-finish steering wheel spokes.
-For 1984, the option was offered only with a black exterior and a tan leather interior; all trim on the bumpers were black, along with smoke-grey foglamp covers.
-For 1985, the d'Oro option added white and red exterior colors (alongside black); grooved lower-body trim was color-keyed to match the body.
+For 1984 and 1985, Cimarron was offered with a special option package called d’Oro.
+Essentially a gold trim package (d’Oro translates to "golden" from Italian and Spanish) with a unique hood badge, the option added gold accents to the aluminum alloy wheels, grille, and bumper rub strips, along with accent stripes on the belt line and hood centerline.
+The interior featured a d’Oro instrument panel plaque and gold-finish steering wheel spokes.
+For 1984, the option was offered only with a black exterior and a tan leather interior; all trim on the bumpers was black, along with smoke-grey foglamp covers.
+For 1985, the d’Oro option added white and red exterior colors, and grooved lower-body trim was color-keyed to match the body.

-For 1985, the exterior underwent a minor revision for the first time.
+For 1985, the exterior underwent a more visible update.
 Alongside a new grille which distanced the appearance from the Cavalier, a "power dome" hood was introduced; silver-color grooved lower-body trim was introduced.
-Dependent on trim, grille badging retained the Cadillac script or returned the Cadillac crest.
+Dependent on trim, grille badging featured either the Cadillac script or the return of the Cadillac crest.

 For 1986, the rear fascia underwent a separate revision, including wraparound tail lamps.
-A premium Delco-Bose "Symphony Sound" with integrated equalizer and cassette player was introduced as an option.
+A premium Delco–Bose "Symphony Sound" with integrated equalizer and cassette player was introduced as an option.
+This was the final year for the Cimarron in Canada.

 For 1987, the front fascia underwent a second revision, receiving composite-lens headlamp units (the first American J-body to do so) and redesigned alloy wheels.

-For 1988, the model line was withdrawn from Canada; for its last year in the United States, the Cimarron received several engineering updates.
+For its last year in the United States, the 1988 Cimarron received several engineering updates.